mbabynames search ✿

 Camden Eli

-"noble and strong" (Camden) meets "ascended, uplifted" (Eli).
+"winding valley" (Camden) meets "ascended, uplifted" (Eli).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Camden Riley